uh-comp-methods1/intro/README.md

 To get started

-* Click the green Code button in Github
+* Click the green Code button above
 * Click the button at the end of the url to copy the url
 * Click the Git button on the left panel in JupyterLab
 * Click Clone a Repository